melanieaidee/SE-Project/README.md

 - Added a new page to create posts for the user to upload and share their pictures
 - When sharing new posts the posts will show in the main_home and the profile pages
 - Added the post count and showcase on the user Profile
-- Update the enrolled selection for Users to know which campus each student is from
+- Updated the enrolled selection for Users to know which campus each student is from
+- Added the notification page